The Pink Backpack Turns Three!

 I’m Steph, a PhD researcher and travel writer from Ontario, Canada.
 I started this blog during the first of a 4-year PhD program back in 2016.

-Ironically, in the last 3 years I’ve travelled to over 23 countries, totalling nearly 50 countries across 6 continents (read about how I’ve travelled while doing a PhD debt-free).
+Ironically, in the last 3 years of blogging and PhD-ing, I’ve travelled to over 25 countries, totalling 50 countries across 6 continents (read about how I’ve travelled while doing a PhD debt-free).

-My favourite trip during this time has been my solo backpacking trip across Africa from South Africa to Tanzania.
+My favourite trip during this time was my solo backpacking trip across Africa from South Africa to Tanzania.